arpit/graphics/README.md

+# Graphics

-# Bunch of graphics files released under MIT license
+A bunch of design files shared under MIT license